 In most of Nevada, mountain ranges (commonly about 10 miles wide and rarely longer than 80 miles), are separated by valleys.
 Generally, this pattern repeats over and over from east to west across the state.
 The geologic structure that controls this topography is dominated by faults.
 Nearly every mountain range is bounded on at least one side by a fault that has been active, with large earthquakes, during the last 1.6 million years.
 As discussed above, for the last several million years, these faults have been the mechanism for the basins to have been down-dropped relative to the mountains (Price, 2003).
-Faults in and near the region of influence are summarized in Supporting Studies, Faults and Fault Zones In and Near the Region of Influence (available at http://frtcmodernization.com).
+Faults in and near the region of influence are summarized in Supporting Study: Faults and Fault Zones In the Withdrawal Area (available at https://frtcmodernization.com).